Tazaf/heig-mdt-gio1/CONTRIBUTING.md

 #### With GitHub Actions

-The current [configuration for GitHub Actions](./.github/workflows/deploy.yml) will trigger an action for every push on the `master` branch, that will compile the slides and deploy them on GitHub Pages at [TBD][docs].
+The current [configuration for GitHub Actions](./.github/workflows/deploy.yml) will trigger an action for every push on the `master` branch, that will compile the slides and deploy them on GitHub Pages at [https://tazaf.github.io/heig-mdt-gio1/][docs].

 #### Manually